adalessa/laravel.nvim/README.md

 `Laravel cache:clear` purge the cache clears the cache for commands.
 `Laravel commands` shows the list of artisan commands and executes it.
 `Laravel routes` show the list of routes and goes to the implementation.
+`Laravel related` show the list of model related classes, includes observers, policy and relations and goes to the implementation.
 `Laravel test` runs the application tests
 `Laravel test:watch` runs the application tests and keep monitoring the changes